 Be their advocate.

 You can do smaller things like bring them food or offer to help them with their grocery shopping.
-Help with house cleaning that’s piled up or offer to run simple errands.
+Help with house cleaning that’s piled up or offer to run simple errands or do laundry.

 Ask them what they need.